 Almost all national parks have designated camping areas.
 The locations are invariably atmospheric, but facilities vary from pretty good to really basic.

 Don’t be put off if you haven’t come equipped for camping: all you really need is a warm sleeping bag and some toilet roll.
 Some parks rent tents, cooking utensils etc and if they don't, they will usually know a local outfit that does.
-You can also hire porters and cooks (who can sometimes sort out supplies for you).
+You can also hire porters and cooks (who can usually sort out supplies for you).
 Just drop by the MNP office the day before you need to set off to reserve everything.

-Feature: National Park Admission Fee
+Feature: National Park Admission Fees

-|Protected areas||Admission (Ar/day)|
+|Protected Areas||Admission (Ar/day)|